traustid/neo4j-indie-music/README.md

 On the top we have the title of the page, a `h1` element with class `firstHeading`.
 On the right we have a menu with a class `infobox vcard` and in that menu we have the heading "members" followed by a list of names.
 This information makes it quite easy to simply use jQuery to find data on the page.
 For extracting data I created a small Google Chrome extension.
 It looks for information about "Members" for a band page or "Associated acts" for a member page.
 If the extension finds a members list, it assumes that we are looking at a band page but if it only finds a "associated acts" section, it assumes that we are looking at a page about a musician.
-The data that this extension finds is stored in an array which is then stored in the `localStorage` in the browser.
-The extension extracts data after page load so to collect all the data I wanted I simply went to the Tortoise page and then clicked all links to members and associated acts that I found on all relevant pages, that didn't take that long time but.
+The data that this extension finds is stored in an array which is then stored in the `localStorage` in the browser in a keyName `wikipedia_music_data`.
+The extension extracts data after page load so to collect all the data I wanted I simply went to the Tortoise page and then clicked all links to members and associated acts that I found on all relevant pages, that didn't take that long time and I did want to be selective and not automatically extract everything.
+I started with Tortoise and Godpseed You!
+Black Emperor and worked my way clicking through a whole lot of pages.
+In the end I had an array with 581 items, structured like this:

 ```json
 [